ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-SOFGNN-Graph-Neural-Networking-Challenge/README.md

 All of them can be installed with pip install.
 The python version is Python 3.8.8.

 ## Proposed Solution
 Our solution is made of the combination of two independent models.
-For the training, both models should be trained separately (sequentially or in parallel).
+For the training, both models is trained separately (sequentially or in parallel).
 Here is its architecture.

 <img id="fig1" src="./assets/SOFGNN_architecture.png" width="100%" height="80%" />